 I’m not required to participate in tutoring, but I'd like to meet with a tutor.
 Is that allowed?

 Definitely!
 We're here for all Ozark students!
-Simply log on to the online scheduling program or stop by the LC to schedule an appointment with one of our peer tutors.
+Simply log on to the online scheduling program or stop by the ARC to schedule an appointment with one of our peer tutors.

 I'm in a class at Missouri Southern or Pitt State or Crowder, and I need help with that class.
-Can I make an appointment with a tutor at Ozark's Learning Center for that?
+Can I make an appointment with a tutor at Ozark's Academic Resource Commons for that?

 We recommend that you contact the academic support services at your other college for assistance with that class.
-The Ozark LC is only designed to help students enrolled in Ozark classes.
+The Ozark ARC is only designed to help students enrolled in Ozark classes.

 I don’t need tutoring every week, so can I just see a tutor when I need help with an assignment?